Critical Elastic Moment Solution

 What is Critical Elastic Moment?

 The Critical Elastic Moment formula is defined as the methods given in design codes for determining the slenderness of a section.
-The elastic critical moment (Mcr) is similar to the Euler (flexural) buckling of a strut in that it defines a buckling load and is represented as Mcr = ((Cb*pi)/L)*sqrt(((E*Iy*G*J)+(Iy*Cw*((pi*E)/(L)^2)))) or Critical Elastic Moment = ((Moment Gradient Factor*pi)/Unbraced Length of Member)*sqrt(((Elastic Modulus of Steel*Y Axis Moment of Inertia*Shear Modulus in Steel Structures*Torsional constant)+(Y Axis Moment of Inertia*Warping Constant*((pi*Elastic Modulus of Steel)/(Unbraced Length of Member)^2)))).
-Moment Gradient Factor is rate at which moment is changing with length of beam, Unbraced Length of Member is defined as the distance between adjacent Points, Elastic Modulus of Steel is a measure of the stiffness of steel.
-It quantifies the ability of steel to resist deformation under stress, Y Axis Moment of Inertia is defined as the moment of inertia of cross-section about YY, Shear Modulus in Steel Structures is the slope of the linear elastic region of the shear stress–strain curve, The Torsional constant is a geometrical property of a bar's cross-section which is involved in the relationship between the angle of twist and applied torque along the axis of the bar & The Warping Constant is often referred to as the warping moment of inertia.
-It is a quantity derived from a cross-section.
+The elastic critical moment (Mcr) is similar to the Euler (flexural) buckling of a strut in that it defines a buckling load and is represented as Mcr = ((Cb*pi)/L)*sqrt(((E*Iy*G*J)+(Iy*Cw*((pi*E)/(L)^2)))) or Critical Elastic Moment = ((Moment Gradient Factor*pi)/Unbraced Length of Member)*sqrt(((Elastic Modulus of Steel*Y Axis Moment of Inertia*Shear Modulus*Torsional Constant)+(Y Axis Moment of Inertia*Warping Constant*((pi*Elastic Modulus of Steel)/(Unbraced Length of Member)^2)))).
+Moment Gradient Factor is rate at which moment is changing with length of beam, Unbraced Length of Member is the distance between two points along a structural member where lateral support is provided, Elastic Modulus of Steel is a measure of the stiffness of steel.
+It quantifies the ability of steel to resist deformation under stress, Y Axis Moment of Inertia is a geometric property of a cross-section that measures its resistance to bending about the y-axis, also known as the second moment of area about the y-axis, Shear Modulus is the slope of the linear elastic region of the shear stress–strain curve, Torsional Constant is a geometrical property of a bar's cross-section which is involved in the relationship between the angle of twist and applied torque along the axis of the bar & Warping Constant is a measure of the resistance of a thin-walled open cross-section to warping.
+Warping refers to the out-of-plane deformation of the cross-section that occurs during torsion.

 How to calculate Critical Elastic Moment?

 The Critical Elastic Moment formula is defined as the methods given in design codes for determining the slenderness of a section.
-The elastic critical moment (Mcr) is similar to the Euler (flexural) buckling of a strut in that it defines a buckling load is calculated using Critical Elastic Moment = ((Moment Gradient Factor*pi)/Unbraced Length of Member)*sqrt(((Elastic Modulus of Steel*Y Axis Moment of Inertia*Shear Modulus in Steel Structures*Torsional constant)+(Y Axis Moment of Inertia*Warping Constant*((pi*Elastic Modulus of Steel)/(Unbraced Length of Member)^2)))).
-To calculate Critical Elastic Moment, you need Moment Gradient Factor (Cb), Unbraced Length of Member (L), Elastic Modulus of Steel (E), Y Axis Moment of Inertia (Iy), Shear Modulus in Steel Structures (G), Torsional constant (J) & Warping Constant (Cw).
-With our tool, you need to enter the respective value for Moment Gradient Factor, Unbraced Length of Member, Elastic Modulus of Steel, Y Axis Moment of Inertia, Shear Modulus in Steel Structures, Torsional constant & Warping Constant and hit the calculate button.
+The elastic critical moment (Mcr) is similar to the Euler (flexural) buckling of a strut in that it defines a buckling load is calculated using Critical Elastic Moment = ((Moment Gradient Factor*pi)/Unbraced Length of Member)*sqrt(((Elastic Modulus of Steel*Y Axis Moment of Inertia*Shear Modulus*Torsional Constant)+(Y Axis Moment of Inertia*Warping Constant*((pi*Elastic Modulus of Steel)/(Unbraced Length of Member)^2)))).
+To calculate Critical Elastic Moment, you need Moment Gradient Factor (Cb), Unbraced Length of Member (L), Elastic Modulus of Steel (E), Y Axis Moment of Inertia (Iy), Shear Modulus (G), Torsional Constant (J) & Warping Constant (Cw).
+With our tool, you need to enter the respective value for Moment Gradient Factor, Unbraced Length of Member, Elastic Modulus of Steel, Y Axis Moment of Inertia, Shear Modulus, Torsional Constant & Warping Constant and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know